biocompute-objects/GW-SMHS-BIOC6223/Further research documents/README.md

 ===================================
 10/8-10/13

+For the 2 platforms- [CGC](http://cgc.sbgenomics.com) & [HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=home) shown to you in class:

+In groups of 3, students will produce 1 paragraph detailing
+   * Tools I looked for (these are the tools outlined in your BCOs from the publications)
+   * Briefly what the tools do
+   * Were they found in the platforms - Y/N
+   * If not:
+      * What the similar/equivalent ones would be AND
+      * email the point of contact for CGC and HIVE explaining with this paragraph (You will be provided these contacts) what tools you did not find on the platform.

+Once the assigment (with both parts- HIVE and CGC) is complete, submit to [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223).

+## Groups/ times
 The group and times for this assignment are below.
 These instructions can be found in [4_FurtherResearch.md](https://github.com/biocompute-objects/GW-SMHS-BIOC6223/blob/master/docs/4_FurtherResearch.md)

 HIVE Sign-up *Only one individual per group needs to come for the HIVE portion of this assignment.
 It will not take more than 20 minutes.